-A well aligned calibration machine may demonstrate bending less than 2 %.
+- ▶ A well-aligned calibration machine may demonstrate bending of less than 2 %.
 Some transducers also specify this error.
-The % can usually be found on the load cell spec sheet under Side Load Sensitivity.

-The use of proper calibration adapters is required to minimize this error.
+The % is usually found on the load cell spec sheet under Side Load Sensitivity. - ► The use of proper calibration adapters is required to minimize this error.

-Morehouse UCM 1/16-inch possible misalignment.
+► Morehouse UCM 1/16-inch possible misalignment.